 Because the agent can conference in the on-call technical specialist who is on a personal mobile phone, the problem has a great chance to be solved without even needing a site visit.
 The Kinetic Platform can be part of advanced customer care techniques like skills-based call routing to experts on call on their personal mobile phones.

-With the Kinetic Platform, calls incorporating mobile devices, even personal devices, are recorded and monitored by the same systems performing quality assurance for desk phones.
+With Mobile-X, calls incorporating mobile devices, even personal devices, are recorded and monitored by the same systems performing quality assurance for desk phones.

-Thanks to the seamless, orchestrated communications enabled by the Kinetic Platform, all aspects of the customer experience have been dramatically improved at every step.
+Thanks to the seamless, orchestrated communications enabled by Mobile-X, all aspects of the customer experience have been dramatically improved at every step.
 Over time, this equates to a much better customer journey yielding higher satisfaction, retention and repeat business.